-The colonial town of Ayacucho, north of Cusco, has so far remained off the main tourist radar.
-This is despite the fact that the town, and surrounding region, has a lot to offer visitors.
+The colonial town of Ayacucho, north of Cusco, has remained off the main tourist radar.
+This is even though the town, and surrounding region, have a lot to offer visitors.

 Ayacucho is an authentic historic town, with very friendly and welcoming people – but without the hustle and bustle.
-The pleasant main plaza is surrounded by beautiful old colonial buildings.
+Beautiful old colonial buildings surround the pleasant main plaza.

 Just off the plaza, you will find the helpful iPeru tourist information, where you can enquire about all the nearby attractions.
 There are so many interesting sights, within easy reach of the town, that you could easily spend three or four days based in Ayacucho.

-The town, and villages around it, are known for their unique handicrafts; mostly pottery and wood carvings.
-Retablos are the regions best-known craft items.
-They are shrine-like wooden boxes with 2 doors, overflowing with really colourful hand-painted figurines, assembled in scenes depicting rural life or religious themes.
+The town, and villages around it, are known for their unique handicrafts, mostly pottery and wood carvings.
+Retablos are the region’s best-known craft items.
+They are shrine-like wooden boxes with 2 doors, overflowing with really colorful hand-painted figurines, assembled in scenes depicting rural life or religious themes.
 You can find them at the Shosaku Nagase Handicraft Market (just 5 blocks from the plaza), in all sizes.

 But the most significant sight is roughly halfway between Ayacucho and Quinua: the ancient ruins of the Wari people.
 This tribe, once the most dominant in the Peruvian Andes, ruled from around 500 to 1000 AD, long before the rise of the better known Inca empire.

 If you travel by road from Lima to Cusco, Ayacucho is only a small detour along with one of the main routes.
 So it would make the perfect stop-over to acclimatize and explore.
 At 2,700 meters, it is significantly lower than Cusco.

 Recommended by James from Travel Collecting